Open to opportunities Hi, I'm Ben Schippers

 Let's Talk

-If you're building enterprise AI infrastructure that has to work at scale—especially when production gets weird and customers get loud—I've been there.
+If you're building enterprise AI infrastructure that has to work at scale—especially when production complexity outpaces the team's ability to respond—I've been there.
 Reach out.

 Atlanta, GA · Open to relocation